ygraham/nlp-williams/README.md

 -----------------------------------------------------------------------------------

-The following is a description of how to carry out significance tests for an increase in Pearson correlation of one metric/QE system over that of a baseline metric/QE sytem and is described further in the following papers:
+The following is a description of how to carry out significance tests for an increase in Pearson correlation of one metric (or QE system) over that of a baseline metric (or baseline QE system) and is described further in the following papers:

 "Testing for Significance of Increased Correlation with Human Judgment", Yvette Graham & Timothy Baldwin, EMNLP 2014.